dpkp/kafka-python/README.md

 http://kafka.apache.org/

+On Freenode at #kafka-python, as well as #apache-kafka

 # License

-Copyright 2013, David Arthur under Apache License, v2.0.
+Copyright 2014, David Arthur under Apache License, v2.0.
 See `LICENSE`

 # Status